Neo-Assyrian Empire: Civic technology

-The Neo-Assyrian Empire accomplished several complex technical projects, which indicates sophisticated technical knowledge.
+The empire accomplished several complex technical projects, which indicates sophisticated technical knowledge.
 Various professionals who performed engineering tasks are attested in Neo-Assyrian sources, such as individuals holding positions like šitimgallu ("chief builder"), šellapajū ("architect"), etinnu ("house builder") and gugallu ("inspector of canals").

-Among the most impressive engineering and construction projects of the Neo-Assyrian period were the repeated constructions and renovations of new capital cities (Nimrud, Dur-Sharrukin and Nineveh).
-Due to royal inscriptions commemorating the building works at these sites, the process of how they were built is relatively well-known.
-The level of sophistication in Assyrian engineering is evident from solutions to technical problems like lighting throughout large buildings and canalizations of toilets, roofs and courts.
-All portions of monumental buildings, such as their foundations, walls and terraces, needed to be exactly planned before construction began due to the manpower and materials that had to be gathered.
+Among the most impressive engineering and construction projects were the repeated constructions and renovations of capital cities (Nimrud, Dur-Sharrukin and Nineveh).
+Royal inscriptions commemorating the building works at these sites often detail the building process.
+The level of sophistication in engineering is evident from solutions to technical problems like lighting throughout large buildings and canalizations of toilets, roofs and courts.
 A frequent challenge was to construct the roofs of large rooms since the Assyrians had to support them using only wooden beams.
 As a result, large representative rooms were often much longer than they were wide.

 There was a general tendency of kings wanting to outperform their predecessors: Sennacherib's palace at Nineveh was significantly larger than that of Sargon II, which in turn was significantly larger than that of Shalmaneser III.
-All of the Neo-Assyrian capitals were outfitted with great parks, a new innovation of the Neo-Assyrian period.
+All the capitals contained great parks, an innovation of the Neo-Assyrian period.
 Parks were complex engineering works since they not only exhibited exotic plants from far-away lands but also involved modifying the landscape through adding artificial hills and ponds, as well as pavilions and other small buildings.